PedroRodrigues527/Nodejs_file_storage/README.md

 # LAN_Transfer_WebSite
-Enables files transferes between devices in the same LAN
+Enables the device with is hosting the server to save and transfer files to other devices in the same LAN

-When activated the server on terminal, we will redirected to a web page (main.html) that has 2 button, one to upload and the other to download.
+When activated the server on terminal, we will redirected to a web page (main.html) that have a simple login form(with username and password by default: admin and 123 respectevly)

+When signin it (shows on the server terminal the name of the user, local ip and device name) has 3 options to upload, download, delete file and disconnect

+***UPLOAD***
-When selected the upload buttom it will load the upload.html (Inside the upload.html)The upload button send the file previously selected and saves it on a folder named uploads in the local machine.
-Meanwhile in the terminal is visible the name of the file, type and the size in bytes
+The upload button send the file previously selected and saves it on a folder named uploads on the device that is hosting the server.
+Meanwhile in the terminal is visible the name of the file, type, the size in bytes and the user who uploaded.
 If the file was sucessufuly uploaded it will return to the home page

+***Download***
+...
+***Delete File***
+...
+***Disconnect***
+...